 With an extensive background in change management, her work at Langley includes creating new ways to communicate with current parents and the broader community and influencing the current strategic plan.
 But her greatest joy comes from identifying and recruiting students who can truly thrive in Langley’s preschool through grade 8 program.

-Born in England and with family spread across the globe, Ms. Flaherty shares a love of travel and international cuisine with her husband and two young sons.
+Born in England and with family spread across the globe, Ayesha shares a love of travel and international cuisine with her husband and two young sons.

-A deeply committed, lifelong educator, Ms. Laurent offers Langley wide-ranging experience in both the independent and public school systems.
+A deeply committed, lifelong educator, Peggy offers Langley wide-ranging experience in both the independent and public school systems.
 Coming to Langley in 2007, she previously served as associate director of admission and director of special and summer programs at Flint Hill School in Oakton, VA.

-Ms. Laurent has taught extensively in grades 3 through 7, including science and math in the City of Alexandria’s Gifted and Talented Program and also in Fairfax County Public Schools’ Japanese Immersion Program.
+Peggy has taught extensively in grades 3 through 7, including science and math in the city of Alexandria’s Gifted and Talented Program and also in Fairfax County Public Schools’ Japanese Immersion Program.
 She has led programs promoting diversity and inclusion throughout school communities.
-She particularly loves developing curriculum and programs that foster intellectual curiosity and the creative process to nourish young children’s interest and skills in STEAM subjects—science, technology, engineering, art, and math.
+She particularly loves developing curriculum and programs that foster intellectual curiosity and the creative process to nourish young children’s interest and skills in STEAM subjects.

-A former jewelry and clothing designer, Ms. Laurent once owned a wearable art business.
+A former jewelry and clothing designer, Peggy once owned a wearable art business.

 She holds an M.A. from Columbia University and a B.A. from Wellesley College.

-Director of Social and Emotional Learning/Middle School Counselor
+Dr. Sarah Sumwalt, Director of Social & Emotional Learning/Middle School Counselor

-Dr. Sumwalt is excited to be joining the Langley community in the newly created role of director of social and emotional learning.
+Sarah joined the Langley community in 2017 in the newly created role of director of social and emotional learning.
 While earning her Ph.D. in clinical psychology, her graduate research focused on friendships during early adolescence and specifically on the interplay between social and emotional well-being.
-Over the past four years, she has practiced as a child and adolescent psychologist at the Wake Kendall Group, PLLC in Washington, DC.
-She most recently served as the director of learning services at the Lowell School.
+Prior to working at Langley, she practiced as a child and adolescent psychologist at the Wake Kendall Group, PLLC in Washington, DC, and served as the director of learning services at the Lowell School.

-In her free time, Dr. Sumwalt enjoys spending time with her husband and two dogs, paddle-boarding on the Potomac River, and gardening.
+In her free time, Sarah enjoys spending time with her husband, son, and two dogs, paddle-boarding on the Potomac River, and gardening.
 She is also a Pop Vinyl aficionado and has a collection of figurines in her office.